codekansas/codekansas.github.io/_posts/2016-10-01-keras-resnet.markdown

 ---
 layout: post
-title: "Analyzing Residual Networks using Keras"
+title: "Looking at Residual Networks"
-date: 2016-09-30 12:00:00
+date: 2016-11-01 12:00:00
 categories: machine-learning
 excerpt: >
-  A tutorial on interpreting residual networks, as well as how to build them using Keras.
+  Some thoughts on residual networks (and skip connections in general).
 ---

 <table class="note">